xieyuheng/inner/papers/publish/boundaries-as-types.md

 the generators can be composed to get elements of the algebra.
 The generators can also be parameterized, thus infinity many,

-[problem] How to understand cell-complex as inductively defined set?
+[question] How to understand cell-complex as inductively defined set?

 - 0-dimensional cell-complex is inductively defined set.